audy/short-read-observatory/readme.md

 There is no straightforward way to export the list of sequencing run IDs for a given set of samples and I need the run IDs to download the raw reads.

-## ~Why Mongo?~

-~NCBI's data is partially schema-less and I just wanted a quick way to query a large quantity of mostly static documents.~

-I switched back to PostgreSQL and JSONB for the schema-less metadata part.

 # Instructions

 Install requirements: